 - Do not feed, provoke or approach wildlife.

-Riding at WMR is just the start of the bike trail network in the Flathead Valley.
-From the cross country family-friendly Whitefish Trail to the freeride scene at Spencer Lake, there are numerous options for days of riding.
-Check out Flathead Fat Tires for area maps.
+Riding in the Whitefish Bike Park is just the start of the bike trail network in the Flathead Valley.
+From the cross-country family-friendly Whitefish Trail to the freeride scene at Spencer Lake, there are numerous options for days of riding.
+Check out Flathead Area Mountain Bikers for area maps.